 Which is ironic because in the song lyrics her significant other comes home from the war and lives to see his granddaughters.

-In another example, from the Book of Genesis, Tamar is married to Er, but he dies without leaving any heirs, so she is married off to his younger brother Onan.
+In another example, from the Book of Genesis, a woman named Tamar is married to Er, but he dies without leaving any heirs, so she is married off to his younger brother Onan.
 Onan doesn't want to father children on someone else's behalf, so he uses coitus interruptus, which his death is attributed to.
-Their father Judah, has one young son Shelah left, and fears for Shelah's life, believing Tamar to be cursed.
-Judah tells her that he'll give Shelah to her when the boy grows up.
-When Shelah grows up, he is not married off to Tamar as promised, so she impersonates a shrine prostitute and sleeps with Judah.
+Their father Judah, has one young son named Shelah left, and fears for Shelah's life since he believes Tamar to be cursed; Judah tells her that he'll give Shelah to her when the boy grows up... but when Shelah grows up, he is not married off to Tamar as promised, so she impersonates a shrine prostitute and sleeps with Judah so she can get pregnant and continue the bloodline, with the precaution of taking some of Judah's belonging as "payment" — which she shows to Judah before explaining herself.
+Judah realises Tamar is in the right and accepts responsability, with Tamar's twin kids being aknowledged as part of the family.

 In "Doubt Academy', Misaki Watanabe has lost two boyfriends Jack Myōji and Kuu Fukubaka to Monobear's killing game.